Njoura7/Njoura7/README.md

 <!--   comment -->
 </p>

-## I am a Web developer and a software engineer passionate about creating friendly UI for users using the latest technologies and building strong databases that handle their need, I am also enthusiastic about web animations since I beleve that it's the future of the web!! . :wink:
+## I am a Web developer and a software engineer passionate about creating friendly UI for users using the latest technologies and building strong databases that handle their needs, I am also enthusiastic about web animations since I believe that it's the future of the web!! . :wink:

  🔭 I’m planning for a Project **pingMeetPong**(platform that allows ping pong players to meet up).